Intellectual property

 - Patent

-Note: Trademark law is often referred as brand registration in China which is the processes of registrating your Trademark.
+Note: Trademark law is often called brand registration in China, which is registering your Trademark.

-The Chinese are developing the Commercial law which includes intellectual property rights.
-The laws being developed are independent to international law,
+The Chinese are developing Commercial law, which includes intellectual property rights.
+The laws being developed are independent of international law,

-e.g. Trademark registered in the EU, USA, etc. is not generally protected in China and therefore will need registering in China.
+For example, a Trademark registered in the EU, USA, etc., is not generally protected in China and, therefore, will need to be registered in China.

-If you are manufacturing in China, you will be training and creating a production line for products and brands.
-If you do not protect the trademarks, patent, etc, the factory will be able to sell your products and use your brand name throughout China legally.
+If you manufacture in China, you will train and create a production line for products and brands.
+If you do not protect the trademarks, patents, etc., the factory can legally sell your products and use your brand name throughout China.

-All IP registrations will need renewing every 10 to 15 years depending on type of registration, i.e. trademarks vs patents.
+All IP registrations need to be renewed every 10 to 15 years, depending on the type of registration, e.g., trademarks vs. patents.

-Please take advice in your local country.
+Please seek advice in your local country.
 We recommend starting with trade organisations.
-In the UK this would be Chinese British Business Council (CBBC) and British Chamber of Commerce.
-They should have list of local businesses that specialise in Chinese IP.
+In the UK, these would be the Chinese British Business Council (CBBC) and the British Chamber of Commerce.
+They should have a list of local businesses that specialise in Chinese IP.

-If your business has products / services which would be of interest to Chinese / international market protecting your IP, specifically trademarks, in China is strongly recommended.
+If your business has products/services that would interest the Chinese or international market, protecting your IP, specifically trademarks, in China is strongly recommended.

 Chinese trademark registration

-Chinese trademark registration, is often called brand registration; logos, company, brands, products names, etc.
+Chinese trademark registration is often called brand registration, which refers to logos, companies, brands, product names, etc.

-Having your interest protected outside China, including Hong Kong, will not protect your interest in China.
+Protecting your interest outside China, including Hong Kong, will not protect your interest in China.

-- if your IP registered in Hong Kong does this cover mainland China?
+- if your IP is registered in Hong Kong, does this cover mainland China?

-Any business / person inside or outside China can register a trademark inside China.
-There is some protection for the major international trademarks.
-We understand that the Chinese authorities when reviewing a trademark application will check their international trademark registration database.
-This database is limited to major trademarks and offers very limited protection for SME
+Any business/person inside or outside China can register a trademark inside China.
+There is some protection for significant international trademarks.
+When reviewing a trademark application, we understand that the Chinese authorities will check their international trademark registration database.
+This database is limited to substantial trademarks and offers minimal protection for SMEs.

-In recent years the Chinese authorities have encouraged Chinese companies to register their trademarks.
-This has resulted in many trademarks being registered in China by Chinese companies which are coping existing overseas brand names.
+Recently, the Chinese authorities have encouraged Chinese companies to register their trademarks.
+This has resulted in many trademarks being registered in China by Chinese companies coping with existing overseas brand names.
 This has been causing problems for overseas businesses that have registered trademarks in China.

-Once you have registered a trademark in China it is then illegal to copy and trade using the trademark in China regardless of any registration outside China.
+Once you have registered a trademark in China, it is illegal to copy and trade using the trademark in China, regardless of any registration outside China.

-Make sure your trademarks are in your company name regardless if you own a Chinese company.
-Do not allow a third partly company own your trademark regardless of any agreement.
-The best solution is to register your brand names, logos product names, etc, at the outset before you involve any parties inside / outside China.
+Make sure your trademarks are in your company name, regardless of whether you own a Chinese company.
+Do not allow a third party to own your trademark, irrespective of the agreement.
+The best solution is to register your brand names, logos, product names, etc., at the outset before you involve any parties inside/outside China.

-If you wish to allow an organisation in China to use your trademark you can give written permission but make sure you include detailed terms and conditions in an MOU format (Memorandum of Understanding).
+Suppose you wish to allow an organisation in China to use your trademark.
+In that case, you can give written permission but include detailed terms and conditions in an MOU (Memorandum of Understanding).
+Followed by a written agreement.

 Trademark registration process